sharwell/ha-tea-timer/docs/troubleshooting.md

 - **Fix:** Resolve the underlying WebSocket issue or performance bottleneck.
 The card intentionally relies on server events to stay authoritative.

+## Dragging the dial doesn't start the timer

+- **Symptom:** Adjusting the circular dial changes the displayed duration, but the brew stays Idle when you lift your finger or pointer.
+- **Diagnosis:** This is expected.
+Dial drags only update the pending duration; they never call Home Assistant services.
+Starting or restarting always requires the configured primary action (tap/click/keyboard activation) so you can adjust the time without accidentally triggering a brew.
+- **Fix:** After dragging to the desired time, tap/click the card (or press **Enter**/**Space**) to call `timer.start`.

 ## Countdown drift after reconnect

 - **Symptom:** Remaining time briefly jumps forward/backward when the connection restores.